Center for Tropical and Subtropical Aquaculture

 The Center for Tropical and Subtropical Aquaculture (CTSA) is one of five regional aquaculture centers in the United States established by the U.S. Department of Agriculture.
 The regional aquaculture centers integrate individual and institutional expertise and resources in support of commercial aquaculture development.

-CTSA was established in 1986 and is jointly administered by the University of Hawai’i and the Oceanic Institute of Hawai’i Pacific University.
-The CTSA administrative office and staff are located on the University of Hawai’i Campus in Manoa.
+CTSA was established in 1986 and was jointly administered by the University of Hawaii and the Oceanic Institute of Hawaii Pacific University until 2018.
+Now, the CTSA is administered by the University of Hawaii and conducts all operations from the University of Hawaii Campus in Manoa.

 Map Info